Welcome to New Trails Learning Systems: Horse Boy Method, Movement Method, Compassionate Behavioral Approach, and Kids Must Move.

 We are always looking to develop our curricular further and collaborate with over 10 universities world wide constantly to add to our growing academic portfolio.

 We are helping to change how learning is delivered, not just for autism but for neuro-typical children.
 We are ending the notion that children need to suffer in order to learn.
 What started with a father and his son and a horse in a field in Central Texas, has become a paradigm shift in education an therapy, building compassionate, effective modules that really work, that heal families, and that recognize and bring out the enormous potential of the many different types on human brain.
 Please join us as our story continues.

-If you wnat to support our work through The Horse Boy Foundation, it is a 501(c)3 registered non-profit in the USA The Horse Boy Foundation's EIN number is 45-4497358.
+While this page is run by our for-profit organization, you can support our work non-profit work through The Horse Boy Foundation, it is a 501(c)3 registered non-profit in the USA The Horse Boy Foundation’s EIN number is 45-4497358.